Eyedress: Life and career

+2013–2018: Early career in Manila

 After gaining a small following from making beats, Eyedress was introduced to Filipino singer Skint Eastwood through a promoter from Manila, and the two collaborated on the song "Biolumine".
 The song earned him attention from a French label which pushed for him to make an album, which then earned him a record deal with Abeano Records, a subsidiary of XL Recordings.
 On December 2, 2013, he released his debut extended play Supernatural, which he recorded in his bedroom using FL Studio.

 Eyedress released his debut mixtape, Hearing Colors, as a free digital download on April 11, 2014.
 He released his second EP, Egyptian Night Club to SoundCloud on July 27, 2014.
 In September 2014, he released the single "Polo Tee" as a tribute to American record producer DJ Rashad.
 He released his first mixtape after leaving XL Recordings, Shapeshifter, in 2015.